crcn/tandem-old/packages/paperclip/README.md

 - [ ] strategy for upgrading paperclip files to newer versions
 - [ ] Vue transpiler
 - [ ] plain HTML transpiler (static site generator)

+#### Qs

+- [ ] possibly provide hash for each expression based on shape of data?
+May help with memoization.